-Note that, since the tensor is nonnegative and has odd order, the maximum of $\Phi^i$ over its domain provides a notion of norm of $T$, for $i=1,2,3$.
-Furthermore note that $\Phi^1,\Phi^2$ and $\Phi^3$ lead naturally to the definition of $\ell^p$-eigenvectors, $\ell^{p,q}$-singular vectors and $\ell^{p,q,r}$-singular vectors of the tensor $T$ \cite{Lim}.
-Indeed the latter are respectively defined as the solutions of the following spectral equations
+Note that, since the tensor is nonnegative and has odd order, the maximum of $\Phi^i$ provides a notion of norm of $T$, for $i=1,2,3$.
+Furthermore, note that $\Phi^1,\Phi^2$ and $\Phi^3$ lead naturally to the definition of $\ell^p$-eigenvectors, $\ell^{p,q}$-singular vectors and $\ell^{p,q,r}$-singular vectors of the tensor $T$ \cite{Lim}.
+These are respectively defined as the solutions of the following spectral equations

 where $\psi_p(\bx)=\frac{1}{p}\grad \norm{\bx}_p^{p}=(|x_1|^{p-2}x_1,\dots,|x_N|^{p-2}x_N)$ and, for $i=1,2,3$, the mapping $\T_i(\bx,\by,\bz)$ is the gradient of $\bx_i \mapsto f_T(\bx_1,\bx_2,\bx_3)$.